codyjdalton/litstack/README.md

 }
 ```

-### Target Component
+### Realistic Component

-This is not yet a reality, but it is the direction:
+This is not yet fully a reality, but it is the direction:

 ```typescript
 // people.component.ts